smifaye/smifaye.github.io/_notes/100 Public/Feed/ux content.md

 We're building a lot of new features for our [new CMS](cms-migration).
 My role as a content designer is to design UX content that can be used as part of the UX design.

 ## Content model
-I talk extensively about [my work on the content model](future-proofing-our-content) but one bit I didn't mention was how important it was to get the wording right for the UX content.
+I talk about [my work on the content model](future-proofing-our-content), but one bit I didn't mention was how important it was to get the wording right for the UX content.
 The way a content design interacts with the content model is in the CMS.
 A well designed content model shouldn't need much explanation or training on how to use.

 I made sure when I came up with content type names it was clear what they did.
 For example, we changed the name of 'revealables' to 'targeted content'.
 Revealables described how the component appeared to the user on a web page, not what the content is.
 This shift of describing what the content type is for rather than how it appears means we're able to be platform-agnostic.

 ## CMS apps
 Some of the features we're building are part of the CMS.
-They'll be used by content designers as part of the publishing process.
+Content designers will use them as part of the publishing process.

 ### Preview
 This app is a custom-made preview function that allows content designers to check content before publishing.
 It was important to keep the wording clear and succinct without losing any meaning.